-There was a total of 5 settings identified as a category 4.
-The 1 Adult Day Care program mentioned above was reported during onsite validation to be on the grounds of or adjacent to a public institution.
+There was a total of five settings identified as a Category 4.
+The one Adult Day Care program mentioned above was reported during onsite validation to be on the grounds of or adjacent to a public institution.
 The setting is described as having an Adult Day Care program on the same grounds of a nursing facility and Expanded Adult Residential Care Home.
 All settings are operationally related.
 This provider will require heightened scrutiny.

-The remaining 4 Adult Day Health programs was reported during onsite validation to be in a building that is also a publicly or privately operated setting that provide inpatient institutional treatment.
+The remaining four Adult Day Health programs were reported during onsite validation to be in a building that is also a publicly or privately-operated setting that provide inpatient institutional treatment.
 These day program services are delivered in nursing facilities.
 These providers will require heightened scrutiny.

 All assessments and validations were completed by 2017.
-The table below is a summary of the QI non-residential assessment findings.
+The table below is a summary of the

+QI non-residential assessment findings.